Expert Advice On Improving Your Home

 Cost of HVAC Installation and Maintenance in Folsom

-• Heat pump: Heat pumps transfer warm and cool air between your home and outside.
-These systems don't make their own heat or AC, so they work better in moderate climates and may not be as effective during Folsom's hot summers.
+• Heat pump: Heat pumps transfer warm and cold air between your home and outside.
+They don't produce their own heat or AC, so they function best in temperate climates and may not be as effective during Folsom's hot summers.

 • Packaged heating and air: Packaged HVAC systems are often a good option for smaller homes.
 Packaged systems consist of a single heating and cooling unit, typically located in an attic or basement.
 This unit tends to be efficient, compact, and easy to maintain.